DavidGhergut/Vector_The_Lost_Treasure/README.md

 ## 3. Install the essential modules

-Open the Powershell application (Windows) or Terminal and type these commands:
+Open the Powershell application (Windows) or Terminal and type this command:

 ```
-pip3 install colr
-pip3 install pygame
+pip install -r requirements.txt
 ```
 ## ⚠️ For M1 Macs, pygame currently does not have all the features fixed, thus in order to make pygame work properly, you need run the following command in the Terminal ⚠️